Jesse Watters

 Jesse Bailey Watters (born July 9, 1978) is an American conservative political commentator and television program host on the Fox News cable television network.
-He frequently appeared earlier in his media career on The O'Reilly Factor, the political talk show hosted by commentator/moderator Bill O'Reilly, and became recognized for his man-on-the-street interviews, featured in his segment there of "Watters' World", which, in 2015, eventually became its own show.
-In January 2017, Watters' World became a weekly television show, and in April 2017, he became a co-host of the roundtable series The Five.
-In January 2022, Watters became the host of his own program, Jesse Watters Primetime, on the Fox News Channel.
+Earlier in his media career, he frequently appeared on The O'Reilly Factor, the political talk show hosted by commentator/moderator Bill O'Reilly.
+Watters came to be recognized for his man-on-the-street interviews, featured in theThe O'Reilly Factor segment "Watters' World", which became its own show in 2015.
+In January 2017, Watters' World became a weekly television show; and in April 2017, he became a co-host of the roundtable series The Five.
+In January 2022, Watters became the host of his own program, Jesse Watters Primetime, on Fox News.

 Watters' first book, How I Saved the World, was published by HarperCollins.
 His second book, Get It Together: Troubling Tales from the Liberal Fringe, was published by Broadside Books in March 2024.

 Early life and education

-Watters was raised in Philadelphia, Pennsylvania, in several different neighborhoods, then briefly during high school in Long Island, New York.
+Watters was born in Philadelphia, Pennsylvania.
 He is the son of Stephen Hapgood Watters, a teacher, and child psychologist Anne Purvis, daughter of Morton Bailey Jr., publisher of Better Homes and Gardens magazine.
-His maternal great-grandfather was another Morton Bailey, publisher of the prominent longtime magazine The Saturday Evening Post; his maternal great-great-grandfather was Morton Shelley Bailey (1855–1922), a lawyer, politician, state senator, and district judge in Colorado, later serving as an Associate Justice on the Colorado Supreme Court in the state capital of Denver, Colorado.
+His maternal great-grandfather, also named Morton Bailey, was the publisher of the prominent longtime magazine The Saturday Evening Post; his maternal great-great-grandfather was Morton Shelley Bailey, a lawyer, politician, state senator, and district judge in Colorado who later served as an associate justice on the Colorado Supreme Court.

 Watters' paternal grandfather, Franklin Benjamin Watters, was a cardiologist at the Veterans Administration Hospital at Newington, Connecticut, and a professor at the University of Connecticut Medical Dental School.
-Watters is also the cousin of ballet dancer Harper Watters and the nephew of longtime current New Hampshire state senator David H. Watters (born 1950), a Democrat, serving in the upper chamber of the state Senate of the bicameral General Court of New Hampshire (state legislature) at the New Hampshire State House, in the state capital town of Concord.
+Watters is also the cousin of ballet dancer Harper Watters and the nephew of longtime current New Hampshire state senator David H. Watters, a Democrat, serving in the upper chamber of the state Senate.

-He has some Irish ancestry on his father's side.
-Watters is named after his mother's great-grandfather, Jesse Andrew Burnett, an associate chief justice of the Kansas Supreme Court in their state capital of Topeka, Kansas.

-Watters grew up in the Germantown neighborhood of Upper Northwest Philadelphia and then later moved to the East Falls neighborhood of the city's Lower Northwest.
-He attended the William Penn Charter School through junior year of secondary school, before relocating again with his family, this time from Pennsylvania to Long Island, New York state.
-In 2001, he graduated from Trinity College in the state capital of Hartford, Connecticut, with a Bachelor of Arts in history.
+Watters has Irish ancestry on his father's side and is named after his mother's great-grandfather, Jesse Andrew Burnett, an associate chief justice of the Kansas Supreme Court.
+Watters grew up in the Germantown neighborhood of Upper Northwest Philadelphia and later moved to the East Falls neighborhood of the city's Lower Northwest.
+He attended the William Penn Charter School through his junior year of secondary school before relocating again from Pennsylvania to Long Island, New York.
+In 2001, he graduated from Trinity College with a Bachelor of Arts in history.